FabiosGit/NBA-draft-analysis/README.md

 - [x] Allow the user to set the penalty percentile through a widget @Luis
 - [x] Allow the user to set the minimum games (for player rankings and graphs) through a widget @Luis
 - [ ] Optional: Create toggle button that allows weighing the team analysis by games/minutes played of their players @
-- [ ] Create an aggregated analysis (combine all stats into one) in the team analysis section @
+- [x] Create an aggregated analysis (combine all stats into one) in the team analysis section @Luis
 - [ ] Make plots prettier/better (e.g. color code by position, allow more filtering, whatever comes to mind...) @
 - [ ] Structure/Outline of the document @Fabio
 - [ ] Write explanations @Fabio